pratik-choudhari/Intent-classification-using-python/README.md

 ### Context:<br>
 Intents define an event in virtual assistant systems such as voice assistants, chatbots, etc.<br>
-The dataset used available <a href='https://www.kaggle.com/stefanlarson/outofscope-intent-classification-dataset'>here</a>, includes collections of json file consisting of train and test data, which in turn has 2 columns:
+The dataset used available <a href='https://www.kaggle.com/stefanlarson/outofscope-intent-classification-dataset'>here</a>, includes collection of json files consisting of train, val and test data.
+Training data has 2 columns:
-- the command a user gives
+- command from user
-- and corrsponding intent<br>
+- corrsponding intent<br>

 In total there are 151 intents including a special intent aka oos(out-of-scope) intent, it is difficult for chatbots to differentiate between an in scope intent from an out of scope intent.
 ### Deployment:<br>